N-Tsunke/Operating-Systems-and-Becoming-Power-User-Project/README.md

 The system downloads and installs Git.

-## Screenshot: Git installation process
+**Screenshot:** Git installation process

 <img width="650" height="311" alt="Step6 1 Installing Git" src="https://github.com/user-attachments/assets/25302624-68c6-44e7-897c-4abff77d6913" />

 ---

-## Step 6.3: Verify Installation
+## Step 6.3: Verication of Git Installation

+## Verification of Git Installation

-git --version
+After installation, Git was verified using: git --version

+This command serves multiple technical purposes:

+- Confirms that Git was successfully installed.
+- Verifies that the executable is accessible via the system PATH.
+- Ensures the CLI can properly invoke the Git binary.

+If the installation was successful, the system displayed the installed Git version (e.g., `git version 2.xx.x.windows.x`).

+This verification step confirms operational readiness and validates that the package manager correctly configured the environment.

+---

+## Technical Significance

+The use of Chocolatey demonstrates understanding of:

+- Software package management
+- Automated installation processes
+- Environment variable configuration
+- Command-line system administration
+- Verification and validation of deployed software

+In enterprise environments, package managers are essential for maintaining consistency, improving efficiency, and reducing human error during software deployment.

 The installed Git version is displayed, confirming successful installation.

-## Screenshot: Git version confirmation
+**Screenshot:** Git version confirmation

 <img width="701" height="341" alt="Step 6 2 Installing Git" src="https://github.com/user-attachments/assets/4ea57bb4-c427-4729-84c6-d044bf94b15a" />